ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

 ## Conclusion

 Both [Optimism](https://medium.com/ethereum-optimism/the-road-to-sub-dollar-transactions-part-2-compression-edition-6bb2890e3e92) and [Arbitrum](https://developer.offchainlabs.com/docs/special_features) are looking for ways to reduce the size of the calldata written to L1 and therefore the cost of transactions.
-However, as infrastructure providers looking for generic solutions our abilities are limited.
+However, as infrastructure providers looking for generic solutions, our abilities are limited.
-As the dapp developer you know information specific to your application, which lets you optimize for it much better than we could in a generic solution.
+As the dapp developer, you have application-specific knowledge, which lets you optimize your calldata much better than we could in a generic solution.
-Hopefully this article helps you find the ideal solution for your needs.
+Hopefully, this article helps you find the ideal solution for your needs.